ybo-source/synapse-net-challenge/doc/start_page.md

 ```bash
 conda env create -f environment.yaml
 ```
-If you are using Windows then you have to use a different environment file for the installation: Use `environment_gpu_win.yaml` if you have a GPU and `environment_cpu_win.yaml` without a GPU.
 - You will need to confirm this step.
 It will take a while.
 Afterwards you can activate the environment:
 ```bash
 conda activate synapse-net